585-377-1041

 The amazing thing that happened took place on March 26, 2007!
 Unknow to all his competitors and teammates, Ben overcame cancer and chemotherapy treatment between August 2006 and January 2007.
 He returned to training in January 2007 looking gaunt with no hair, having lost 10 pounds of muscle mass.
 He trained diligently for three months and went on to win the USATF Masters National Indoor Track & Field Champiionships in the 400 meters as a 50 year old.
 Truly an amazing and heroic feat!
 The entire running community is extremely proud of Ben's accomplishments.
 He went on to the outdoor track . . . and the World Championships in Riccone Italy September 4-15, 2007.
 Unfortunately, in the finals at the World Championships a judge disqualified Ben and he was unable to finish.
 All the competitors and spectators said the judges were wrong to DQ him, as he would have won.
 Competitors awarded him a medal for his efforts and sportsmanship.

-Ben James (age 54) recovered from injuries sustained in the winter of 2011.
-At the USATF National Masters Track and Field Championships (Ohio) Ben won both the 400 (54.18) and 200 (24.16) meter dashes, both seasonal best times.
+Ben James (age 55) recovered from injuries sustained in the winter of 2011.
+At the USATF National Masters Track and Field Championships (Chicago) Ben won the 400 (55.1) and took second in the 200 (24.16) meter dashes.

 Ten Steps to Setting up a Training Plan